explorable-viz/esop2025/author-response/response.md

 the main example is hard to follow because of various suboptimal visualisation choices, and it's unclear whether our interest is in such visualisations specifically, or whether well-designed visualisations can also benefit.
-Both use cases -- verifying provenance in "good" visualisations and diagnosing/understanding "bad" ones -- but it should be clearer that our approach is intended to support both.
-Including a simpler example (where the visual output is not itself problematic) will help.
+Both use cases -- verifying provenance in "good" visualisations and diagnosing/understanding "bad" ones -- are important and we will make it clear that our approach is intended to support both by including a simpler example where the visual output is not itself problematic.

 ### Reviewer A